 However, the most critical thing to remember in single-factor, knowledge-based authentication is that the supposed “secret” is shared by both the user and the service provider.
 That means users have to trust their password with a company that may be vulnerable to cyber attacks — and may be unable to prevent that secret from getting out.

 True passwordless means no username, no password and no identifiers passed between parties.
 With true passwordless login, the goal is to keep a user’s identifiers under their control.
 The best way to achieve that is with the FIDO standard, using public-key cryptography (PKI).

 Unlike traditional MFA, which typically involves ownership and knowledge factors, FIDO-based passwordless authentication links a user’s private key to a cryptographic public key.
 Users verify their identity with a biometric that unlocks the locally stored key whenever they try to log in.
 When the authentication challenge signed by the private key matches up with a public key, they’re given instant access.

 Let’s walk through it step by step using the flow chart below:

 - When users register for an app or service, a registration approval request is sent to their device.
 They confirm this request using their biometric reader.

 - A private key is generated for the user.

 - A corresponding public key is sent to the app or service.

 - The public key is registered.
-The only way to unlock the public key is with the private key.
+The only way to sign the challenge from the public key is with the private key.

 - The user approves the challenge by unlocking the private key with their biometric reader.